-What to Know about Yard Waste HaulingBefore you begin, you should know that not all waste is treated the same.
+What to Know about Yard Waste HaulingBefore you begin, you should know that not all waste is treated the same or removed the same in Fort Myers.
 As the nearby quote points out, there are certain items which don’t belong with ordinary, household trash and/or with yard waste.
 For example, yard waste are grass clippings, weeds, and tree trimmings.
 But, it isn’t decorative landscape features like hardscaping materials.
 (Things like stones, pavers, water features, and more.)

 People have different strategies for dealing with leaves and trimmings.
 Some choose simply to pay the expenses by using large bagging mowers and power chippers or hauling clippings away.
 Others choose to spend more effort than money, by mowing frequently in fall to shred leaves, or managing compost bins.
 Still others chooses to avoid practices known to create yard waste – excess fertilizing that produces excess lawn growth, for example, or landscaping with large or disease-prone trees and shrubs. —US EPAAlso, just because you use power tools doesn’t mean that waste can get lumped in with yard waste.
 For instance, if you change the oil or dump out the fuel of a mower or other lawn equipment, you can’t dump it into the same container as grass clippings.
 Fuel and oil are hazardous materials and need to be disposed of properly.
 Treat these with caution so you don’t cause injury to yourself or someone else.

 Fort Myers Yard Waste Hauling Tips and Tricks You can UseYou’ve got to do it right or you’ll only create additional work.
 Here are some helpful yard waste hauling tips you can use: